GoogleCloudPlatform/community/tutorials/cloud-iot-prometheus-monitoring/index.md

-This example uses a Prometheus configuration setting `honor_labels: true` in `prometheus.yml` so that `instance`, which is commonly used in queries as the source of the metric data, is preserved as originally provided by the device, and not replaced by the instance of the Kubernetes pod/node that provided it via scraping.
+This example uses a Prometheus configuration setting `honor_labels: true` in `prometheus.yml` so that `instance`, which is commonly used in queries as the source of the metric data, is preserved as originally provided by the device, and not replaced by the instance of the Kubernetes pod/node that provided it by scraping.

-This type of query is referred to as an Instant Vector, since it retrieves one value per selector match that shares a time-stamp.
+This type of query is referred to as an _instant vector_, since it retrieves one value per selector match that shares a time-stamp.
 There are other settings in the adjacent Grafana gauge panel to limit this to the instant or latest value, but the query actually returns the series of instant values, which are displayed as a yellow line in the graph.